 This approach can help eliminate excessive delivery miles, along with the dunnage & packaging associated with multiple smaller orders; also reducing the carbon footprint associated with the returns process too.

-Our goal is to allow our customers to give consumers the ability & options to influence the fulfillment process, in the hope that they will ultimately make more informed & ‘greener’ choices in the long-term.
+Our goal is to allow our customers to give consumers the ability & options to influence the fulfilment process, in the hope that they will ultimately make more informed & ‘greener’ choices in the long-term.

 Smarter Pallet Fill Algorithms (PFA), such as those that are part of the latest release of Manhattan Active Inventory can provide as much as a seven percent increase in the truck fill ratios (TFR).
-While the relative delta might seem small at first glance, when you have a fleet of thousands of trucks, traveling millions of miles each year, marginal gains can add up to significant reductions in an organization's overall carbon footprint.
+While the relative delta might seem small at first glance, when you have a fleet of thousands of trucks, travelling millions of miles each year, marginal gains can add up to significant reductions in an organization's overall carbon footprint.

 If by having more efficient fleet loading capabilities, we can reduce the need for just one truck per month, we could reduce overall CO2 output by almost 40 metric tons each year.
 That is a significant reduction in CO2, acknowledged to be one of the most harmful green-house gases to the planet.